-As the world slowly comes out of this crazy year, we can finally dream of traveling again.
-Now that vaccines are rolling out and Hawaii is opening to tourists (who have a negative COVID test in hand) we are looking forward to traveling freely to the United States soon.
-All this good news has us reminiscing about our Pre-COVID travel days.
-One of our favourite trips was taking a luxury cruise through the South Pacific.
-Starting in Australia, our journey ended in the Hawaiian islands where we had the chance to check off some the best things to do in Oahu.
+Who is ready to explore Oahu?
+One of our favorite trips ever was taking a luxury cruise through the South Pacific.
+Starting in Australia, our journey ended in the Hawaiian islands where we had the chance to check off some of the best things to do in Oahu.

-So lets sit back and be whisked away to paradise as we explore the top attractions and sights on the Island of Oahau.
+So let’s sit back and be whisked away to paradise as we explore the top attractions and sights on the Island of Oahu.

 Things to do in Oahu, Hawaii

 One of our favourite things to do in Hawaii period is to take a helicopter tour.
 We take one at each island we visit.
 The beautiful sea cliffs and waterfalls are a gorgeous view from above, but Oahu was a bit different from the other islands as we flew over Pearl Harbor giving a bird’s eye view of the warships still sitting underwater in the harbor.
 We flew with Blue Hawaiian Helicopter Tours out of Honolulu.